 - No one is to clean up a blood/body fluid spill as

 part of their job until they have had USciences' initial bloodborne pathogens training

 which must be updated annually and have been offered the Hepatitis B vaccine.

 - If the spill is a laboratory material,

 the person directly responsible for that area should make sure that it is

 - If the spill contains blood or body fluids from an injury

-or incident anywhere on campus, trained Facilities personnel are responsible for
+or illness on campus, trained Facilities Services personnel are responsible for

 cleaning up the spill.
 (Contact Facilities Services at X8955)